Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/configuration/jira.md

 ### `testExecutionIssueSummary`
 : The summary of the test execution issue, which will be used both for new test execution issues as well as for updating existing issues (if one was provided through [`testExecutionIssueKey`](#testexecutionissuekey)).
+    If the [`testExecutionIssueKey`](#testexecutionissuekey) is configured but the `testExecutionIssueSummary` is omitted, the existing test execution issue's summary will not be modified.
 : ***Environment variable***
     : `JIRA_TEST_EXECUTION_ISSUE_SUMMARY`
 : ***Type***